43+ Remote Learning Activities for K-12: 2026 Guide

 Digital Interactive Notebooks Screenshot

-Students maintain a living portfolio: drag-and-drop diagrams, reflections, and quick checks collected in one cloud-based notebook.
+Students maintain a living portfolio: drag and drop diagrams, reflections, and quick checks collected in one cloud based notebook.
 Organization meets synthesis as each entry documents what they learned and how they learned it.

-3. Create a Photo Journal in Google Docs
+4. Create a Photo Journal in Google Docs

 Create a Photo Journal in Google Docs Screenshot